Software RAID (mdadm) Qubes Installation Procedure (WIP)

 However, if it says something else, like 'you forgot to put a root mountpoint for “/” ', then you should go fix that.

-After all problems are resolved:
+After all problems (other then the one you are ignoring) are resolved:

 1. Click “done”